 out-of-the box with almost all dependencies filled (exception being numerical

 solvers) on a recent version (1.2+) of this distribution.
-To faciliate this,
+To facilitate this,

 conda environments for Python versions 2.7

 As of version 1.2.0, the model integration components are being re-written and only the CVODE interface is exposed.
 As such, Assimulo is temporarily a core and required dependency; in the future the other solvers will be re-enabled.
-For best results, you will want to manually install Assimulo, as I’ve encountered issues using the available pip or conda packages.
+You should first try to install Assimulo via conda

 A nose test-suite is under construction.
 To check that your model is configured and running correctly, you copy and run the notebook corresponding to the basic run example, or run the command-line interface version of the model with the pre-packed simple run case: